-In 2014, the Foundation took a step further in its awareness campaign by making the first presentation at the 46th Annual General Meeting and Scientific Conference of the Nigerian Society of Neurological Sciences (NSNS), an affiliate to the World Federation of Neurology.
+In 2014, the Foundation made its first presentation at the 46th Annual General Meeting and Scientific Conference of the Nigerian Society of Neurological Sciences (NSNS), an affiliate to the World Federation of Neurology.

 It was a platform to introduce Funmi Fashina Foundation to the Nigerian Neurological body.
 Ms. Olukemi Onabanjo made the presentation to the participating neurologists who had come from the 36 states of the country.

 The foundation also put together an exhibition stand on the grounds to provide additional information and network with participants for the duration of the conference.

 Fundraising Football Tournament

 The first football tournament was held at Campos Stadium in 2014.
 It is held in December and the purpose of the tournament is to raise funds for the foundation’s awareness activities in the coming year.

 The activities in the tournament include a 5-a-side football tournament between 6-10 football teams and a raffle draw event, all to educate the participants about Movement Disorders specifically Multiple System Atrophy and Parkinson’s Disease, and raising funds for the foundation’s awareness and support activities.

 The 2023 football tournament was held in the Pitch and Play Sports and Recreation Centre, Lekki.
 6 teams participated in the 5-a-side game, 1000 raffle tickets were sold as well and donations were made towards the success of the foundation’s activities for 2024.

 Training for Health Professionals -Some of the topics discussed at the training include an overview of Parkinsonian and the diagnosis of PD, an overview of Atypical Parkinsonian Syndromes, and the Initiation of Pharmacological and non-pharmacological treatment of Parkinsonism.
 90 Doctors were in attendance.